Buddhist Therapy, Life Coaching, Dharma Training

 Picture of Anagarika Pasannacitta Buddhist Enlightenment Trainer and Dharma Teacher

-It's worth noting that I do not teach a singularly "direct path" or shortcuts toward streamentry; streamentry doesn't work that way and you're going to have to put in the work; but with my guidance, and when you get really good at observing-and-guarding your mind, and actually using the tools, techniques, and practices that are available to you through Buddhism in your moment-to-moment experiences, and when you can support those practices with the proper cultivation of correct understandings, skilful views, compassionate interactions, and positive mind-states, then your moment of spiritual awakening becomes natural by-product of your skilful and practical application of the Buddha's teachings.
+It's worth noting that I do not teach a singularly "direct path" or shortcuts toward stream-entry; stream-entry doesn't work that way and you're going to have to put in the work.
+But with my guidance, when you get really good at observing-and-guarding your mind, and actually using the tools, techniques, and practices that are available to you through Buddhism in your moment-to-moment experiences, and when you can support those practices with honest self-inquiry and the proper cultivation of correct understandings, skilful views, compassionate interactions, and positive mind-states, then your moment of spiritual awakening becomes natural by-product of your skilful and practical application of the Buddha's teachings.
 This is what I teach.
-And, while this isn't as difficult as rocket science, this also isn't for those without a keen mind, supportive conditions, sincere determination, ample time, and a deep commitment to study, contemplate, and practice what's on offer.
+And while this isn't as difficult as rocket science, it also isn't for those without a keen mind, supportive conditions, sincere determination, ample time, and a deep commitment to study, contemplate, and practice what's on offer.

-It is additionally worth noting that what I offer can genuinely result in streamentry (a.k.a., awakening) for those so inclined and dedicated.
-I ask a lot of my students, and in return, they mature their sīla and experience sustainable and measurable spiritual progress toward Nibbāna.
+It is additionally worth noting that what I offer can genuinely result in stream-entry (a.k.a., awakening, "partial-enlightenment") for those so inclined and dedicated.
+Remember that true awakening is a rare and profound experience; it takes time and dedicated effort to develop the level of insight required to achieve it.
+I am an authentic dharma teacher and I ask a lot of my students.
+In return, they mature their sīla, develop concentration, and experience sustainable and measurable spiritual progress toward Nibbāna.
 Be prepared to let go of some long-held beliefs, views, practices, and other personal peccadilloes that are, in fact, keeping you from the success that you are working so diligently to attain.

-As I mentioned on my home page, my teachings and my teaching style are not for everyone, but if they are for you... they are going to change your life.
+As I mentioned on my home page, my teachings and my teaching style are not for everyone, but if they are for you... if you are willing to put in the time and effort... they are going to change your life.

 Quick Note About This Website

-If you haven't perused my teachings blog, listened to one of my dharma talks, benefited from my weekly open office hours, or most importantly, have not subscribed to my Buddhist teachings newsletter, you are missing out on the most beneficial parts of this website and that which I offer.
+If you haven't perused my teachings blog, listened to one of my session excerpts, or subscribed to my Buddhist teachings newsletter, you are missing out on the most beneficial parts of this website and that which I offer.

 My Caveats & My Emphasis